 6. Alaska Airlines Mileage Plan

-Alaska Airlines is a partner of Qantas, American Airlines, Singapore Airlines and Cathay Pacific, amongst others.
+Alaska Airlines is a partner of Qantas, American Airlines, Singapore Airlines and Cathay Pacific, among others.
 Despite being somewhat of a niche carrier, Alaska Airlines actually has a wide range of destinations you can fly to with miles, thanks to its connections with equally niche (but solid) partners such as Icelandair and Starlux.

 Alaska Airlines